Utah vacation rental tax guide

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Utah State Tax Commission?

 Yes.
-Short-term rental operators registered with the Utah State Tax Commission are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Utah State Tax Commission are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected short-term rental taxes.
 Such returns are commonly known as “zero dollar returns.”

 Are there penalties for filing taxes late?

 Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Utah on time may result in late fees, interest payments, and in extreme cases, legal action.